Joxit/docker-kosmtik/README.md

 ### Run

+#### Database

+First of all, you need a database with OSM datas.
+You can use a postgres database in a docker or on a computer.
+If you want your database to be in a docker, I suggest you to use [openfirmware/postgres-osm](https://hub.docker.com/r/openfirmware/postgres-osm/) docker.

+In order to fill this database, you can use [openfirmware/osm2pgsql](https://hub.docker.com/r/openfirmware/osm2pgsql/).

+#### Project

 To run a Carto project (or `.yml`, `.yaml`):

 ```
-docker run -d -p 6789:6789 -v /path/to/your/project:/path/to/your/project joxit/kosmtik node index.js serve </path/to/your/project.mml>
+docker run -d -p 6789:6789 -v /path/to/your/project:/path/to/your/project --link postgres-osm:postgres-osm joxit/kosmtik node index.js serve </path/to/your/project.mml>
 ```

 Then open your browser at http://127.0.0.1:6789/.